andrewKOwong/mixedconclusions/content/blog/boardgames_part_one.md

 https://boardgamegeek.com/xmlapi2/thing?type=boardgame,&stats=1&id=1,4
 ```
 where:
-- `type=boardgame,boardgameexpansion,boardgameaccessory,videogame,rpgitem,rpgissue>` is a filter for that `type` and can be a comma-delimited list to get multiple selected types, or omitted to get everything.
-The non-boardgame types are because boardgamegeek.com shares an id system with videogamegeek.com and rpggeek.com.
+- `type=boardgame,boardgameexpansion,boardgameaccessory,videogame,rpgitem,rpgissue` is a filter for that `type` and can be a comma-delimited list to get multiple selected types, or omitted to get everything.
+The non-boardgame types exist because boardgamegeek.com shares an id system with videogamegeek.com and rpggeek.com.
 - `stats=1` including this gets ratings and other statistics
 - `id=1,4,...` is a comma-delimited list of the boardgame ids.

-{{< n >}}

 The API is also capable of returning information about users, guilds, and much more.

-{{< n >}}

 ### Server Behaviour